WhatsYourWhy/journey-log/README.md

 # The Journey Log

-A simple and stylish to-do list application with a touch of wisdom and customizable themes.
+A simple and stylish to-do list application with a touch of wisdom, quick insights, and customizable themes.

 ## Overview